JackD83/PyMenu/Readme.md

 1. You need the custom firmware for your device.
 Follow the guides listed here: https://jutleys.wixsite.com/retrogamers97-90 , I recomend the external version

-2. Clone or copy the files from this repo besides the gmenu2x folder.
+2. Clone or copy the files from this repo next to the gmenu2x folder.
 (Can only be accessed by using a cardreader.
 Gmenu2x has its own partition).
 Folder has to be named "PyMenu"

 3. run PyMenu/python/install.dge to install python